Practical tips and tools for growing a business

 Despite the price increase.

 Almost everyone has felt the rising inflation in recent months, but it has not paralyzed daily activities and spending.
 A similar observation is in the real estate developer industry.
-Despite the price increase, developers continue the started projects and fight the price increase in different ways - someone has purchased most of the materials on time, while another accepts a lower project yield than originally planned.
+Despite the price increase, developers continue the started projects and fight the price increase in different ways - someone has bought most of the materials on time, while another accepts a lower project profitability than originally planned.
 Also, during the course of the project, the planned property sales prices are adjusted, taking into account market changes.
 Alternative financing often helps in solving the price issue, which helps to finance unplanned additional costs during the project.

 Growing activity in the region as well.